kpetremann/salt-exporter/README.md

 * be able to enable/disable metrics
 * webserver: listen address and port configurable
 * webserver: basic auth/TLS
-* salt-api as a backend (yet to be assessed if it is relevant)

 ## Estimated performance